-What is the Pace–Gilder Lehrman MA in American History Program?
+What is the Gettysburg College–Gilder Lehrman MA in American History?

-Who is eligible for the Pace–Gilder Lehrman MA in American History Program?
+Who is eligible for the Gettysburg College–Gilder Lehrman MA in American History?

-What are the requirements to earn a Master of Arts in American History through the Pace–Gilder Lehrman program?
+What are the requirements to earn a Master of Arts in American History through the Gettysburg College–Gilder Lehrman program?

-In order to complete the program, you will need to pass, with a grade of B or higher, 10 three-credit courses.
-Students are required to complete Historiography and Historical Methods and the Thesis/Capstone course.
-Historiography and Historical Methods is a prerequisite to enrollment in the Thesis/Capstone course.
+You will need to pass, with a grade of B or higher, ten three-credit courses.
+Students are required to complete Historiography and Historical Methods and the Capstone course.
+Historiography and Historical Methods is a prerequisite to enrollment in the Capstone course.
 It is recommended, but not required, that you take Historiography and Historical Methods early in the program, as it will help you succeed in other courses.